ANDDigest/Text-Mining_Hybrid_RE/README.md

 Key components:
 - Graph Neural Network for learning node embeddings
 - Binary classifier based on a Multilayer Perceptron
-- Fine-tuned Large Language Model for validating predictions
+- Fine-tuned Large Language Model for validating predictions in the literature

 ## Getting Started